Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: 3-3-1 RHN and LHN Models

-We derive this limit using the high-mass dilepton resonances searches at the ATLAS detector with $\sqrt{s}=13$ TeV center-of-mass-energy, and later estimate the future collider bounds.
-In that regard, the main ingredient is the neutral current that reads,
+We derive the limit on the $Z^\prime$ mass using the high-mass dilepton resonance searches at the ATLAS detector with $\sqrt{s}=13$ TeV center-of-mass-energy, and later estimate the future collider bounds.
+In that regard, the main ingredient is the neutral current that reads